Focus on Williamson staff

 Q. What are your hopes or ambitions for the food and drink industry?

 A. I hope the growing hospitality sector manages to attract new and talented staff to help meet demand.
-We are currently sponsoring a local Schools Masterchef competition to help promote hospitality with young people.
+We sponsor a local Schools Masterchef competition to help promote hospitality with young people.

 Q. Name something that would surprise people about your role?